TaranjyotS/Portfolio-Website-Flask/doc/aws_s3.md

 ```

 6. Access Your Static Site
-- Navigate to the "Properties" tab in your S3 bucket.
+    - Navigate to the `Properties` tab in your S3 bucket.
-- Find the "Static website hosting" section.
+    - Find the `Static website hosting` section.
-- Use the "Endpoint" URL provided to access your static portfolio website.
+    - Use the `Endpoint` URL provided to access your static portfolio website.

 ## Set up an API endpoint using AWS API Gateway

 ### Step 1: Create an AWS Lambda Function

 1. Log in to AWS Management Console and go to the AWS Lambda service.

-2. Create a New Lambda Function:
+2. Create a New Lambda Function.
-- Click on "Create function."
+    - Click on `Create function`.
-- Choose "Author from scratch."
+    - Choose `Author from scratch`.
     - Enter a name for your function, such as FormProcessorFunction.
     - Select a runtime (e.g., Python 3.x).
     - Create or choose an execution role that has basic Lambda permissions.

-3. Write the Lambda Function Code:
+3. Write the Lambda Function Code.
     - Click on your newly created function.
     - Go to the "Code" tab.
     - Replace the existing code with a script that processes form data.

 4. Click `deploy` to deploy the Lambda Function.